clementcollin99/football-players-analysis/readme.md

 ## Rough description of the dataset

 It contains +2500 rows and 124 columns.
 Each entry corresponds to a player.
-Except a few columns describing the player (its name, age, club, etc.), the variables correspond to statistics (such as number of goals scored, number of assists made, etc.) for a set of soccer matches.
+The first few columns are qualitative variables describing the player (its name, age, club, etc.) and the rest are "in-game" statistics (number of chances created, goals scored, assists, etc.).

+## First task : players clustering

+## Second task : find the best team possible

+### Players value prediction

+### Genetic algorithm

 ## Limitations